Low-Carb Green Chile Chicken Enchilada Casserole

 - 4 boneless skinless chicken breasts

-- 8 burrito-size low-carb whole wheat flour tortillas; see note for the tortillas I used.
+- 8 burrito-size low-carb whole wheat flour tortillas (see notes)

 - Put the enchilada sauce into a small non-stick saucepan and simmer on low until it’s reduced to 2 cups, stirring occasionally.
 (This will take 40-45 minutes.)